≡ Menu

 However…

-And this is important, you should take special care and wash your Bloodhounds face each and every time he eats because Bloodhounds have a habit of shaking their heads constantly and can leave puddles of water and or food debris everywhere if you don’t wipe his mouth after he eats or drinks water.
+And this is important: you should take special care and wash your Bloodhounds face every time he eats because Bloodhounds have a habit of shaking their heads constantly and can leave puddles of water and food debris everywhere if you don’t wipe their mouth after they eat or drink water.
+Plus, the Bloodhound also has this habit of drooling.
+This is another reason you’ll want to clean him up whenever he has a meal or drinks water.

 And while…

 You could be the perfect Bloodhound owner because they do tend to be a “bit” stubborn.
-And by “bit”, we mean REALLY STUBBORN.
-But in all fairness, being stubborn isn’t a unique trait among hounds, you’ll also find the trait alive and well in Basset Hounds and Coonhounds as well!
+And by “bit,” we mean STUBBORN.
+But in all fairness, being stubborn isn’t a unique trait among hounds; you’ll also find the quality alive and well in Basset Hounds and Coonhounds!

 Training a Bloodhound puppy is not easy…